Lyall/MGSHDFix/README.md

 ### Configuration

 - See **MGSHDFix Config Tool.exe** in the `/plugins` folder to adjust settings for the fix.

+### DualShock 2 / 3 Setup
+- Windows:
+	- Download and install DsHidMini.
+	- Set DsHidMini to SXS mode.
+	(This matches the configuration required for PCSX2.
+If your DS2/DS3 controller is already set up properly with PCSX2, then you're already good to go!)

+- Steam Deck / Linux:
+> [!NOTE]
+**🚩 These steps are only needed if you’re on Steam Deck/Linux.
+Skip if you’re using Windows.**

+  - Open up the game properties of either MGS2/MGS3 in Steam and set the following line to the launch options:

+      SDL_GAMECONTROLLER_IGNORE_DEVICES= PROTON_ENABLE_HIDRAW=0x054C/0x0268 WINEDLLOVERRIDES="wininet,winhttp=n,b" %command%

+  - This will block out all other controller inputs while in use.
+If you switch to a different controller, don't forget to set the command line back to the normal one in the installation instructions above.

 ## Support
 Please report any issues you notice on our Github [here](https://github.com/ShizCalev/MGSHDFix/issues/new/choose).